 SP’s cooling operations enables Raffles City Chongqing to reduce energy consumption by more than 40 per cent, compared to conventional building chiller plants.

-In January 2021, SP Group acquired ENGIE SA’s 40 per cent stake in Chongqing Sino-French Energy Services.
-The acquisition strengthens the Group’s District Cooling and Heating presence in Chongqing and expands our capabilities into Combined Cooling Heating and Power (CCHP) offerings for the hospital segment.
+In January 2021, SP Group acquired ENGIE SA’s 40 per cent stake in Chongqing Sino-French Energy Services to form Sino-Singapore Energy Services Co.
+Ltd. The acquisition strengthens the Group’s District Cooling and Heating presence in Chongqing and expands our capabilities into Combined Cooling Heating and Power (CCHP) offerings for the hospital segment.

 District cooling is an innovative urban utility service involving the centralised production of chilled water that is piped to commercial buildings for air-conditioning.